John-Rood/VectorVault/README.md

 `vault_response = vault.get_chat(text, get_context=True, return_context=True)`
 <br>

-Response is a string, unless `return_context=True` is passed, then response will be a dictionary containing the results from the vault as well as the response:
+Response from ChatGPT in string format, unless `return_context=True` is passed, then response will be a dictionary containing the results - response from ChatGPT, and the vault data.
 ```
 # print response:
 print(vault_response['response'])